wonderofme/si3-swarm-V1/README.md

 ### 4. Set Up Database

-Ensure PostgreSQL is running and accessible.
+Ensure your database (MongoDB or PostgreSQL) is running and accessible.
 The application will automatically run migrations on first startup.

 ### 5. Build and Run